Luc1401/webcamize-vertical-flip/readme.md

 ### Package Managers

+> [!NOTE]
-Webcamize is brand new and probably not available via your distribution's package manager (yet)—if you want to support the project by maintaining a package for webcamize, I'd be eternally grateful!
+> Webcamize is brand new and probably not available via your distribution's package manager (yet)—if you want to support the project by maintaining a package for webcamize, I'd be eternally grateful.

 #### Arch Linux (AUR)